dreamcatcher-tech/network/Inbox/2023-01-02 1541 Sync Complex Generation from Pulses.md

 When an engine is receiving pulses from a previous engine, it is responsible for making structural sharing happen between the pulses.
 This will require the engine to be aware of what requests for CIDs it is currently fulfilling, and deduplicating these requests to ensure the same object is passed back by reference.
 This means the Complex structural sharing is a substructure of the Pulse structural sharing.

 ### Mocking the complex during storybooking
 Rapid mocking could be done by crafting a plain json object and then creating a mock Complex class out of it.
+We could use the pulse updating tools directly for things like `setState` and for updating the network slice, and then generate a complex object from this.
+Preferably actual chains would be used to create disposable temporary chains, then make a Crisp out of that.